mateogianolio/hopfield-colors/README.md

 Edit ```colors.js``` if you want to use different colors.
 If a pixel in any of the images is black (```#000000```), it is currently automatically made transparent (for clarity purposes).
 The average error of the network output is subtracted from the transparency of each pixel.

+## Applications

+None that I know of, just experimenting :)

 ## Examples

 The following images are inputs and outputs of a network which recognizes green (```#ff0000```) color.